-14.5 An economic valuation of assets and liabilities reflects the risk-adjusted present values of their cash flows.

-- 14.5.1 An economic value should reflect the prospective valuation of the future cash flows of the asset or liability allowing for the riskiness of those cash flows and the time value of money.
-An asset or a liability may have both cash inflows and cash outflows the net effect of which is a positive or negative value.
+- 14.3.11 The valuation should be supported by appropriate public disclosure and additional confidential reporting to the supervisor (see ICP 20 Public disclosure and ICP 9 Supervisory review and reporting).
+For example, reporting and disclosure of the components of the technical provisions supports the objectives of transparency and comparability. - 14.3.12 Transparency facilitates understanding and comparability within and across jurisdictions.
+Insurers should provide sufficient information about the approaches they have taken to the valuation of assets and liabilities, describing how they are undertaken on consistent bases and in a reliable, decision-useful and transparent manner. - 14.4 The valuation of assets and liabilities is an economic valuation which reflects the risk-adjusted present values of their cashflows. - 14.4.1 An economic valuation should reflect the current valuation of projected future cash flows of the asset or liability allowing for the riskiness of those cash flows and the time value of money.
+An asset or a liability may have both cash inflows and cash outflows, the net effect of which is a positive or negative value.
 Such a valuation is not necessarily determined directly using a discounted cash flow calculation.
-A current quoted market value or a current sale or purchase value may also reflect the prospective valuation of cash flows. - 14.5.2 Supervisors should take into account all relevant information available about current market assessments of value and risk and the principles, methodologies and parameters used in the relevant markets for assessing the value of an asset or liability. - 14.5.3 The historic cost of an asset or liability may not reflect a current prospective valuation of the future cash flows and may therefore not be consistent with the current economic valuation of other assets or liabilities.
+A current quoted market value or a current sale or purchase value may also reflect the current valuation of cash flows.

+- 14.4.2 An economic valuation is not obscured by hidden or inherent conservatism or optimism in the valuation.
+Such an outcome supports the objectives of providing transparency and comparability. - 14.4.3 All relevant information available about current market assessments of value and risk and the principles, methodologies and parameters used in the relevant markets should be considered for assessing the value of an asset or liability. - 14.4.4 The historic cost of an asset or liability may not reflect a current valuation of projected future cash flows and may not be consistent with the current economic valuation of other assets or liabilities.
 Historic cost generally does not reflect changes in value over time.
-However, amortised cost, which adjusts the historic cost of an asset or liability over time, may reliably reflect the value of future cash flows, when used in conjunction with an adequacy or impairment test. - 14.5.4 Some jurisdictions utilise a subset of economic valuation known as market-consistent valuation which is described further in Guidance 14.5.5 to 14.5.11.
-Some jurisdictions use a subset of economic valuation known as amortised cost valuation which is described further in Guidance 14.5.12 to 14.5.15.
+However, amortised cost, which adjusts the historic cost of an asset or liability over time, may reliably reflect the current valuation of future projected cashflows, when used in conjunction with an impairment or adequacy test. - 14.4.5 Some jurisdictions use a subset of economic valuation known as marketconsistent valuation; some jurisdictions use a subset of economic valuation known as amortised cost.